pinot-contrib/pinot-docs/basics/data-import/complex-type.md

 There are two options for complex type handling:

 * Convert the complex-type data into a JSON string and then build a JSON index.
-* Use the inbuilt complex-type handling rules in the ingestion configuration.
+* Use the built-in complex-type handling rules in the ingestion configuration.

 On this page, we'll show how to handle these complex-type structures with each of these two approaches.
 We will process some example data, consisting of the field `group` from the [Meetup events Quickstart example](https://github.com/apache/pinot/tree/master/pinot-tools/src/main/resources/examples/stream/meetupRsvp).